AristurtleDev/monogame-aseprite-docs/docs/api/MonoGame.Aseprite/RawTypes/RawAnimationTag/Properties/LoopCount.md

 `0` \= infinite looping

-If  is equal to , each direction of the ping\-pong will count as a loop.
+If the animation is ping\-pong, each direction of the ping\-pong will count as a loop.

 ___